Meet the Fortress Press Team: Laura Gifford, Editor-in-Chief

 Written by Laura Gifford

 Laura Gifford is an ELCA deacon and holds a PhD in American history from the University of California, Los Angeles.
 She has written extensively for both Lutheran periodicals and academic publications.
 She’s drawn to historically informed research that helps us understand how we might best live into God’s vision of wholeness.
-Laura lives in Portland, Oregon, with her husband, teenage daughter, and a cat who enjoys joining her for video meetings.
+Laura lives in Portland, Oregon, with her husband, teenage daughter, and two cats who enjoy joining her for video meetings.